-As of late March, 2020, Capilano River Regional Park remains open to the public.
+As of mid-April, 2021, Capilano River Regional Park remains open to the public.
 Visitors are reminded, however, to maintain appropriate physical distancing which means not coming any closer than 6 feet to anyone who doesn’t already live in your own home.

 To learn more about other places impacted by the virus, including a number of parks, see our article about COVID-19 and Vancouver Event & Attraction Cancellations.